sidbav/Concurrency/C++ Concurrency In Action Practical Multithreading/6/Designing lock-based concurrent data structures.markdown

 - Each member function is protected by locking the mutex before performing each operation, ensures only one thread can access the data at a time, no thread will see a broken invariant.
+- Potenital race condition between calls to empty, and pop, but there is a mutex that protects the data so the condition will not cause any issues.
+-